inaimathi/langnostic/drafts/tomb-and-more-cl-vote.md

 So apparently, there's no `bcrypt` implementation for Common Lisp.
+There's an [ffi wrapper](https://github.com/gigamonkey/monkeylib-bcrypt) which isn't in `quicklisp`, but that's all I could find.
 Which is mildly annoying, because as mentioned [last time](/posts/authentication-part-4.875), I need to store tokens basically the same way I would store passwords.
 There doesn't seem to be anything similar at a cursory glance, although it's always possible I missed something.

 Oh well.

-According to the [Wikipedia article pseudocode](https://en.wikipedia.org/wiki/Bcrypt#Algorithm), it looks like the essence of the algorithm is using the password we want to hash as
+According to the [Wikipedia article pseudocode](https://en.wikipedia.org/wiki/Bcrypt#Algorithm), it looks like the essence of the algorithm is

 - use the password as a key
 - to encrypt the plaintext "OrpheanBeholderScryDoubt" using `blowfish` in `ECB` mode